YogenderS/Data-Analysis-on-Kaggle---Cardiovascular-Health-/README.md

 # Table of Contents:

 1️⃣ Import Libraries:
-Import essential Python libraries such as pandas, numpy, scikit-learn, and matplotlib.
+📚 Import essential Python libraries such as pandas, numpy, scikit-learn, and matplotlib.

 2️⃣ Load Dataset:
-Load the dataset into a Pandas DataFrame, using functions like pd.read_csv() or pd.read_excel().
+📂 Load the dataset into a Pandas DataFrame, using functions like pd.read_csv() or pd.read_excel().

 3️⃣ Exploratory Data Analysis:
-Examine the first few rows of the dataset using df.head() to get a sense of the data.
+👁️ Examine the first few rows of the dataset using df.head() to get a sense of the data.

-Check data types, statistics, and summary statistics using functions like df.info(), df.describe().
+📊 Check data types, statistics, and summary statistics using functions like df.info(), df.describe().

-Visualize data with plots (histograms, scatter plots, etc.) to understand the distribution of variables using libraries like Matplotlib and Seaborn.
+📈 Visualize data with plots (histograms, scatter plots, etc.) to understand the distribution of variables using libraries like Matplotlib and Seaborn.

-Identify any trends, patterns, or outliers in the data.
+📊 Identify any trends, patterns, or outliers in the data.

 4️⃣ Checking Null, Duplicate, Outliers Values, Cleaning Data, Removing Noise from Data:

-Check for missing values using df.isnull().sum() and handle them by imputing or dropping rows/columns as needed.
+🚫 Check for missing values using df.isnull().sum() and handle them by imputing or dropping rows/columns as needed.

-Identify and handle duplicate values using df.duplicated() and df.drop_duplicates().
+♻️ Identify and handle duplicate values using df.duplicated() and df.drop_duplicates().

-Detect and address outliers using statistical methods or visualization techniques.
+📈 Detect and address outliers using statistical methods or visualization techniques.

-Clean and preprocess the data by handling categorical variables, scaling features, and addressing any data quality issues.
+🧹 Clean and preprocess the data by handling categorical variables, scaling features, and addressing any data quality issues.

 5️⃣ Feature Engineering and Building ML Models (Random Forest, Naive Bayes, KNN):

-Feature engineering involves creating new features or transforming existing ones to improve model performance.
+🛠️ Feature engineering involves creating new features or transforming existing ones to improve model performance.

-Split the dataset into training and testing sets using train_test_split.
+🔄 Split the dataset into training and testing sets using train_test_split.

-Build and train machine learning models:
+🤖 Build and train machine learning models:

 Random Forest: Create an instance of RandomForestClassifier or RandomForestRegressor and fit it to the training data.
 Naive Bayes: Use GaussianNB or other variants depending on the problem type (classification/regression).
 K-Nearest Neighbors (KNN): Instantiate KNeighborsClassifier or KNeighborsRegressor and train it on the training data.

-Evaluate model performance with appropriate metrics (e.g., accuracy, F1-score, mean squared error) using cross-validation or test data.
+📊 Evaluate model performance with appropriate metrics (e.g., accuracy, F1-score, mean squared error) using cross-validation or test data.

 6️⃣ Feature Importance, Insights, and Recommendations:

-Determine feature importance using model-specific attributes (e.g., feature_importances_ for Random Forest).
+📊 Determine feature importance using model-specific attributes (e.g., feature_importances_ for Random Forest).

-Gain insights into which features have the most impact on the model's predictions.
+💡 Gain insights into which features have the most impact on the model's predictions.

-Provide recommendations or actionable insights based on the analysis, such as which features to focus on for improvement or which model performed the best.
+📌 Provide recommendations or actionable insights based on the analysis, such as which features to focus on for improvement or which model performed the best.

-# Here are some insights and recommendations based on these results:

-# Insights:
+Insights:

 1️⃣ Feature Importance: Both the domain knowledge and the decision tree model highlight "kcm" and "troponin" as critical features for predicting heart attacks.
 This suggests that these features contain valuable information for diagnosis.